StephanMoeller/zigmkay/README.md

 Low priority: pleasing general use cases that I currently dont use myself:
 - Support for tap dances? not needed by myself though.
 - support for multiple boards
+- Make the firmware a module that is imported into main to used for an actual keyboard configuration